Skip to main content Go to Site Map

 The course has been designed to offer you experiences in a diverse mix of learning and teaching methods to ensure your time at the university is both stimulating and enriching.

 Teaching will largely be delivered through lectures, seminars and workshops, supplemented by individual and group tutorials, presentations, and critiques.
 In consultation with the Course Leader, the teaching team is responsible for co-ordinating individual units of study, and for selecting appropriate methods of delivery according to subject matter and student experience.
-Level 4 provides you with an introduction to key writing and academic skills through the ‘Fundamentals’ series, whilst Levels 5 and 6 see a progression towards more independent learning and greater autonomy over projects and areas of interest.
+Level 4 provides you with an introduction to key writing and academic skills through the ‘Fundamentals’ series, while Levels 5 and 6 see a progression towards more independent learning and greater autonomy over projects and areas of interest.

 The Writing Workshop

 At the core of the course experience will be writing workshops that provide safe environments for you to read your work in front of your lecturers and peers, to gain invaluable constructive feedback.
-This is an essential part of the writing process and you will be encouraged to translate the feedback into your practice through editing and redrafting, whilst also offering generous and critical feedback to others.
+This is an essential part of the writing process and you'll be encouraged to translate the feedback into your practice through editing and redrafting, while also offering generous and critical feedback to others.
 The course aims to foster critically reflective writers and the workshop is an excellent space in which to develop these skills.

 Crafting with Writers

-The Level 5 experience offers an exciting opportunity to follow your independent interests and develop projects whilst guided and mentored by professional writers and/or editors.
+The Level 5 experience offers an exciting opportunity to follow your independent interests and develop projects while guided and mentored by professional writers and/or editors.
 The aim here is to let you explore, experiment, and hone your craft, nurtured by experts in your chosen field of study.

 Learning environments